cherali/localization/docs/sc-localization.clientlocalization.md

 if you using CSR, use this class to add localization to your app.

-this use fetch to retrieve json files form server, when you calls get and the file doesn't exist
+this use fetch to retrieve json files form server, when you call get and the file doesn't exist

 recommend to set `enablePartition` and `capitalizePartitionName` to true